- ICH GCP

 Detailed Description

-Part one is a one-arm, open-ended study.
-First, 3 subjects were treated with SIBP-03 15mg/kg every 3 weeks (Q3W) combined with cetuximab every week (QW).
+- a is an open-label study.
+Part one, 12 subjects were randomly assigned 1:1 to two groups and treated with SIBP-03 dose A or dose B every 3 weeks (Q3W) combined with cetuximab every week (QW).
+Part two, 3 subjects were treated with SIBP-03 dose C Q3W combined with cetuximab QW.
 If 1/3 subjects (1 case) have DLT, 3 more subjects need to continue to observe the safety and tolerance; If DLT occurs in 3 cases or ≥ 2 cases in 6 cases, the sponsor and the researcher will discuss and decide whether to terminate this part of the study or change the dose.
 12 subjects were added at most.

-Part two is a randomized, double-blind study.
-Including a trial group and a placebo control group.
+- b is a randomized, double-blind study.
+Including an experimental group (RP2D) and a placebo control group.
 The qualified subjects in this stage will be randomly assigned according to the ratio of 2: 1, including 38 cases in the experimental group and 19 cases in the control group, with a total of 57 subjects.
-Randomization was stratified according to ECOG scores (0 and 1) and stages (non-stage IV and stage IV).

 Study Type